 Since as early as 1821, a census has been undertaken in Guernsey.
 Initially, this was done as part of the broader census across the whole of Britain every 10 years (unless there were circumstances that prevented this from happening, such as during the Second World War).
 The forms are securely stored for 100 years after the date of the census and the data is then made into public records.
-The 1911 Census is the most recent to have been published and the 1921 Census is due to be published in 2022, see https://www.nationalarchives.gov.uk/about/news/contract-awarded-to-publish-the-1921-census-online/.
+The 1921 Census is the most recent to have been published and is now available via https://www.nationalarchives.gov.uk/20s-people/the-1921-census/.
 If you are seeking access to census data from before 1971, this webpage is a good starting point: https://www.nationalarchives.gov.uk/help-with-your-research/research-guides/census-records/.
 Historic census reports can be accessed from here: http://www.histpop.org/.

 Every five years from 1971 until 2001 a Bailiwick census was undertaken, from Guernsey.
 Copies of the reports are available here.
 The original 1971, 1976 and 1981 census forms were destroyed in line with the requirements of the census ordinances of the time.
 The ordinance was amended to align with British retention protocols ahead of the 1986 Census.
 The original 1986, 1991, 1996 and 2001 census forms are held in the custody of the States Archivist, where they will remain for 100 years ahead of being made into public records.

 The last traditional census in Guernsey was undertaken in 2001.